defold/doc/docs/en/manuals/editor-scripts-ui.md

 The editor provides various UI **components** that can be composed to create the desired UI.
 By convention, all components are configured using a single table called **props**.
 The components themselves are not tables, but **immutable userdatas** used by the editor for creating the UI.

+### Props

+**Props** are tables that define inputs into components.
+Props should be treated as immutable: mutating the props table in-place will not cause the component to re-render, but using a different table will.
+UI is updated when the component instance receives a props table that is not shallow-equal to the previous one.

 ### Alignment

-When the component gets assigned some bounds in the UI, it will fill it wholly, though it does not mean that the visible part of the component will stretch.
-Instead, the visible part will be take the space it needs, and then it will be aligned within the assigned bounds.
+When the component gets assigned some bounds in the UI, it consume the whole space, though it does not mean that the visible part of the component will stretch.
+Instead, the visible part will take the space it needs, and then it will be aligned within the assigned bounds.
 Therefore, most built-in components define an `alignment` prop.

 For example, consider this label component:
 ```lua